hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 * Routing tables - whether there is a route in or out to the internet.
 A **router** is required to create subnets and routes traffic between different subnets.
   * `10.0.0.0/16 local` - Traffic bound to your VPC, stays within your VPC
   * A lot of the services within AWS do not run within a VPC e.g. S3, DynamoDb, API Gateway, CloudWatch.
 By default, communications to and from these services use the HTTPS protocol, which protects network traffic by using SSL/TLS encryption.
-Connectivity to these services from your VPC can be established by allowing a route out to the internet or if you have legitimate privacy and security concerns about sending and receiving data across the public internet a more secure option is a **VPC endpoint**.
-A VPC endpoint works while using AWS services, however if you are using external third-party services like Auth0, Splunk you will have to consider a NAT Gateway for accessing them.
+Connectivity to these services from your VPC can be established by allowing a route out to the internet or if you have legitimate privacy and security concerns about sending and receiving data across the public internet, a more secure option is a [VPC endpoint](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) where traffic between an Amazon VPC and a supported service does not leave the Amazon network.
+A VPC endpoint only works while using AWS services, therefore if you are dependent on external third-party services like Auth0, Splunk you will have to consider a NAT Gateway for accessing them.
 * Network ACLs - acts as a firewall for controlling traffic in and out of one or more subnets, so any instance in the subnet with an associated NACL will follow rules of NACL.
 Each subnet in your VPC must be associated with a NACL.
 If not done explicitly the subnet is automatically associated with the default NACL.
-You can associate a NACL with multiple subnets, however a subnet can be associated with **only 1 NACL** You may setup NACLs with rules similar to your security group to add another layer of security to your VPC
+You can associate a NACL with multiple subnets, however **a subnet can be associated with only 1 NACL**.
+You may setup NACLs with rules similar to your security group to add another layer of security to your VPC
   * by default, a custom NACL denies all outbound and inbound traffic whereas the default NACL allows all outbound and inbound traffic
   * can be used to block specific IP addresses
   * are stateless, therefore explicit rules are enforced for inbound and outbound traffic